Heartwarming: The Witcher

 - In 'The Blood of Elves' Yennefer's mentorship of Ciri at the Temple of Melitele grows into this, as when the Lion Cub is scared of her visions and untamed power, she refers to the sorceress as "mother."
 Even better, when Ciri draws power too quickly from an Intersection of the Force and begins to hemorrhage as a result Yen frantically cries out "daughter!" while she heals her charge's accidental damage.
 It's quite clear that they have become family.

 - The good ending of the quest 'Beauty and the Beast' in the first game.
-Carmen is moving mountains to find a remedy to cure Vincent, a werewolf.
+Carmen is moving mountains to find a remedy to cure her lover, Vincent, of his lycanthropy affliction.
 Geralt finds three remedies, and when the first two don't work, Geralt mentions the third: true love.
-Carmen is convinced that Vincent doesn't love her because she's a whore, but when Geralt goes to Vincent and tells her, he's willing to give it a shot.
-It works, and they get married.
+Carmen is convinced that Vincent doesn't love her because she's a whore, but when Geralt goes to Vincent and tells him of her feelings, he's willing to give it a shot.
+It not only lifts his curse but they also get married!

 - The simple fact that Carmen, a frail city girl with her puny dagger, dares to go to the monster-filled swamp, despite being obviously nigh-paralyzed by fear—all just to help the man she loves, is extremely heartwarming.